bashatahamal/bashatahamal.github.io/projects/5_road-damage.md

 summary: Road damage detection with an output of binary image and road damage recognition with an output of bounding box and it's type of class.
 describe-opening: .
 describe-content:
-    - This project aims to get a model for detecting road damage with an output in the form of a black and white image and a model for detecting and recognizing road damage with output in the form of ounding box for each type of class from the available dataset.
+    - This project aims to get a model for detecting road damage with an output in the form of a black and white image and a model for recognizing road damage with output in the form of bounding box for each type of class from the available dataset.
     - The model is obtained by comparing the latest methods for each required output type.
     - Model with output in a form of black and white image on the pixel where the road damage occurs, the method used are LinkNet, Unet and FPN with varied backbones Resnet34, InceptionResnetv2, DenseNet201, EfficientNetB7 and SEResnext50.
     - Model with output in a form of bounding box and it's type of class, the method used are Yolov4 and Yolov5.
-    - This project was completed by myself with one month duration.
+    - This project was carried out by myself with a duration of one month.
 describe-closing:

 ---